-The 4% rule is often touted by the financial industrial complex, suggesting that if you invest all your savings in a mix of stocks and bonds (60/40), and withdraw only 4% from the account every year, it is highly likely that the money will last you at least 30 years of retirement.
+The 4% rule is often touted by the financial industrial complex, suggesting that if you invest all your savings in a mix of stocks and bonds (60/40), and withdraw only 4% from the account every year, it is highly likely that the money will last you at least 30 years of retirement (see Trinity Study).
 So if you can save up enough such that 4% is equal to your cost of living, then you can retire now.
 This study has been discussed and debated extensively, so I won’t weigh in here on whether 3% or 4% is the right safe withdrawal rate (SWR).
 But, there are a number of problems with this advice in general that I want to address below.

 Takes way too long